19 Nissan • Jerusalem

 “Almost done, Papa.”

-Mama dropped by again this afternoon with another story about my brother, Jesus.
+Mama dropped by again this afternoon with another story about my older brother, Jesus.
 She’d been here a lot this week.
 She had stayed with us the night before Passover so Jesus could spend the evening with His disciples.
 Sometime after midnight, one of His disciples pounded on the door, bringing news that He had been arrested.
 The next afternoon, He was crucified.
 It happened so fast.
 And from all the stories I heard, it was crueler than most crucifixions… which was saying something.

 Justus held out the bowl.
 “What do you think?”